Newbridge Securities Corporation (CRD#: 104065) is a registered broker-dealer headquartered in Boca Raton, Florida.

 Registered broker-dealers are legally responsible for the actions of their investment advisors.
 There have been several cases in which advisors employed by Newbridge Securities engaged in fraudulent or negligent industry practices.
 As a result of the misconduct, direct financial harm was done to the firm’s clients.

 For example, in 2014, Daniel Pikula (CRD#: 2563165), a Newbridge Securities broker based in an office in West Palm Beach, Florida, was suspended and fined for engaging in unauthorized trading.

 FINRA investigators determined that this broker exercised discretionary trading authority on a customer’s account, despite that fact that he did not have the written authorization to do so.
 Unauthorized trading is a serious violation of an investor’s trust and can lead to major financial losses.

 In August 2010, FINRA found that Newbridge Securities was guilty of facilitating the manipulation of trades, a direct violation of SEC Rule 10b-5.
 Specifically, FINRA enforcement staff found that representatives of Newbridge Securities were engaged in a complex scheme that was designed to increase the volume of trades on a particular stock.

 The result of this practice was that the stock price was temporarily pumped up, allowing certain parties to manipulate the market for financial gain.
 This type of misconduct can damage market integrity and innocent harm investors.
 Without admitting to or denying the allegations, Newbridge Securities consented to sanctions, including a $600,000 fine.

 At the Sonn Law Group, we have helped many investors recover compensation for the full extent of their losses.
-If you lost money investing with Newbridge Securities Corporation or any other brokerage firm, please do not hesitate to call us today at 844-689-5754 to request a free review of your case.
+Please do not hesitate to call us today at 844-689-5754 to request a free review of your case.
 From our primary office in South Florida, we protect investors nationwide.